-A tradition dating back many generations, the village Fete takes place each year on the third Saturday in June on Jubilee Field, named in honour of the Queen’s Silver Jubilee in 1977.
-That year the field was transferred back to the village by the MOD having been taken over by the War Dept. during World War II for military use.
+A tradition dating back many generations, Yatton Keynell Village Fete takes place each year on the third Saturday in September on Jubilee Field, the recreation field next to the village hall named for the Queen’s Silver Jubilee in 1977.

-- The YKRA, the village recreation association on whose land the Fete takes place.
+- YKRA, the village hall and recreation association on whose land the Fete takes place.

 The entire event is run by a small Organising Team, plus a merry band of additional helpers.
 If you would like to join the Team to help set up the fete in advance, or just be a helper for an hour or two on the day, or anything in between, please get in touch by email (firstname.lastname@example.org).

 We look forward to seeing you there on the third Saturday in September!